Atri-Labs/handbook/posts/product/dependency.md

-# The project's dependency graph shows that some NodeJS and Express-related libraries.
+# The project's dependency graph shows some NodeJS and Express libraries.
 What does that mean?

-Placeholder to update later
+Since Atri framework is a full-stack web framework, the backend development can be done using Python and NodeJS (upcoming).
+The libraries that you see in our dependency graph help us in providing this capability.